 The incumbent has access to highly confidential patient medical and personal information.
 The Privacy Act of 1974 mandates that the incumbent shall maintain complete confidentiality of all administrative, medical and personnel records and all other pertinent information that comes to the individual’s attention or knowledge.
 The Privacy Act carries both civil and criminal penalties for unlawful disclosure of records.
 Violation of such confidentiality shall be cause for adverse actions.

-Work in the various services within the nursing department is mostly sedentary, yet requires walking, standing, bending, pushing, and lifting in helping patients to and from beds, wheelchairs, and stretchers.
+Work in the various services within the nursing department requires considerable walking, standing, bending, pushing, and lifting in helping patients to and from beds, wheelchairs, and stretchers.
 These same activities are required in moving equipment and medical supplies.
-Will be subject to frequent interruptions requiring varied responses, which can cause distractions therefore, the incumbent must possess the ability to differentiate and prioritize many tasks at once.
-May occasionally move more than 15 pounds.

 Must be flexible in working hours.
 Work is performed in the clinic setting, which is responsible for treating patients with a wide variety of medical problems.
 Incumbent may be exposed to communicable diseases.
 Incumbent is required to comply with Employee Health Program guidelines including current immunization status of identified communicable diseases and safety precautions are sometimes necessary, such as use of personal protective equipment as required by hospital policy.
 The work environment involves moderate risks of exposure to infectious disease, radiation, electrical hazards, irritant chemicals and explosive gases.